 Many nearby places are easily accessible by car.
-Tour services also offer trips to these areas, and will provide pick-up service from your hotel.
-One good service is Marquez Sightseeing Tours, located in Cuernavaca (C 777/320-9109 or 777/315-5875).
+One good tour service is Marquez Sightseeing Tours, located in Cuernavaca (© 777/320-9109 or 777/315-5875).
 Marquez has four- and seven-passenger vehicles, very reasonable prices, and a large variety of set tours.
-The utterly dependable owner, Arturo Marquez Diaz, speaks better than passable English and will allow you to design your own tour.
+The dependable owner, Arturo Marquez Diaz, speaks better than passable English and will allow you to design your own tour.
 He also offers transportation to and from Mexico City airport for approximately \$150.